Estimating the Color Lifetime of Energetic Quarks: Introduction

-\paragraph{Introduction}
+\section{Introduction}

 Data from the highest energy scattering achieved to date continue to be successfully described by perturbative Quantum Chromo Dynamics (pQCD)~\cite{Aaboud_2018}.
 Important progress also continues to be made in various non-perturbative sectors and closely related areas, such as lattice QCD~\cite{Brice_o_2017,Beane:2015yha}, AdS/QCD~\cite{Brodsky:2014yha,Gutsche:2015xva,Gutsche:2014yea}, effective field theory~\cite{Barnea:2013uqa,Ji:2014wta}, and two-particle correlations in collisions of hadronic systems~\cite{Aad:2015gqa,Adamczyk:2016gfs}.
+Over the next decade, breakthrough progress is expected in key areas such as understanding quark confinement in QCD~\cite{Ghoul:2015ifw,Aznauryan:2012ba}.Data from the highest energy scattering achieved to date continue to be successfully described by perturbative Quantum Chromo Dynamics (pQCD)~\cite{Aaboud_2018}.
+Important progress also continues to be made in various non-perturbative sectors and closely related areas, such as lattice QCD~\cite{Brice_o_2017,Beane:2015yha}, AdS/QCD~\cite{Brodsky:2014yha,Gutsche:2015xva,Gutsche:2014yea}, effective field theory~\cite{Barnea:2013uqa,Ji:2014wta}, and two-particle correlations in collisions of hadronic systems~\cite{Aad:2015gqa,Adamczyk:2016gfs}.
 Over the next decade, breakthrough progress is expected in key areas such as understanding quark confinement in QCD~\cite{Ghoul:2015ifw,Aznauryan:2012ba}.

 However, an important soft process with little quantitative progress since the 1970's development of the Lund string model is that of hadronization, despite that this process occurs in every high-energy interaction producing hadronic final states.
 The hadronization process encodes two fundamental subprocesses: the quasi-free propagation of QCD color charge, not confined within a hadronic bound state; followed by the formation over a finite space-time interval of color-singlet hadrons.